JimNenu/NukCP/README.md

 # NukCP
-The supplementary material of NukCP
+This is the supplementary material of NukCP, and we will update its data in the future.